nxmyxxn/CS151-GroupUp/README.md

     - create account
     - log in/ log out
     - make timetable
-    - write schedule in the calendar
+    - write schedule in the calendar</br></br>

    > **Student/ Co worker who owns the schedule**
     - Add member
+    - Delete member

 - **Solution**
   When users create groups and display their free time on the calendar, they can see the free time in common, making it easier to make appointments or share schedules with each other.

 - **Steps to run the code**
+  1. Welcome page : You can see Signup button and Login Button.
+If you have your account you can login if not you can sign up.
-  1. Signup : It is possible only by entering a password that meets the conditions based on the exception code written.
+  2. Signup : It is possible only by entering a password that meets the conditions based on the exception code written.
-  2. Login : Log in with the information that is registered as a member.
+  3. Login : Log in with the information that is registered as a member.
-  3. Create Own Schedule : On the Home page there is Schedules button.
+  4. Create Own Schedule : On the Home page there is Schedules button.
 If you click that button, you can make there own schedules.
       Check the checkboxs in the calendar when you are free.
   4. Create Group : On the Home page there is Create Group button.
 If you click that button, you can make their own group and see each other's schedules.
   5. Check the free time on the calendar : You can just check the check boxed and click the save button.
   6. Check the common free time of your freinds or group users.
+  7. Logout : On the Home page there is Logout button.
+If you click that button, you can see the welcomepage again.

 - **Snapshot of the running program**
   ![initialWelcomePage](https://user-images.githubusercontent.com/72899436/236298065-8675a9aa-d959-4b65-a372-43dc861b1d68.PNG)